 Myriam’s family returned to find their home looted and in disarray, all the while thanking God that the family Bible and structure were otherwise intact.
 And as Myriam says, the hearts of the Iraqi people do not reside in buildings.
 She says, “Look, it’s not about the house.
 It’s about what you feel in your heart.
 It’s that God is always protecting and you can just count on him.”

 When asked if she still forgives ISIS, Myriam says, “Of course I forgive them, like I told you.
 I love Qaraqosh.
 It’s where I was born and studied during my childhood.
 But the more important thing is that I love to see people believing in God.”

-In a nation where Christian families have been murdered and hidden in mass graves, in a town that was once relegated to an insurgent holdout, Iraqis are rebuilding their lives.
-They gathered by the thousands celebrating Palm Sunday, triumphant in the hope and healing of life in Christ.
+In a town that was once relegated to an insurgent holdout, Iraqis are rebuilding their lives.
+They are triumphant in the hope and healing of life in Christ.